martinjavier/advancedpasswordgenerator/advancedpasswordgenerator/README.md

-# newpasswordgenerator
+# advancedpasswordgenerator

-New Password Generator
+Advanced Password Generator

 This application allow User generate easly complex passwords.
 The User can select of a range of options.
 Into the options, User can select lowercase letters, capital letters, symbols or numbers.

 Esta aplicación permite facilmente generar contraseñas complejas.
 Seleccionando entre un rango de opciones.